 Overwatch, E-Sports, and Cybercafes: How Nvidia Wants India to Play

 After launching the GeForce GTX 1080, 1070, and 1060 (with a rumored 1050 in the works), Nvidia India has announced the country’s inaugural GeForce Cup, an e-sports tournament featuring Overwatch.
-Though Overwatch is probably our favorite game of the year so far, it is still a surprising pick, given its creator Blizzard has pretty much forgotten about India despite having a distributor in the country.
+Though Overwatch is probably our favorite game of the year so far, it is still a surprising pick, given its creator, Blizzard, has forgotten about India despite having a distributor in the country.

 The reason for this choice emerged in a chat Gadgets 360 had with Vamsi Krishna, Head – Consumer Marketing, South Asia, Nvidia.
 He let slip some interesting snippets on gamers in the country and what the graphics card giant is up to, aside from pushing out new hardware.

-“Internally, a lot of folks have asked me this question as well.
-And the crowd in India is more for CS and Dota, and even the kind of e-sports teams that are popular in India are for these games, so why choose Overwatch?” says Krishna.
+“Internally, many folks have asked me this question as well.
+And the crowd in India is more for CS and Dota, and even the kind of e-sports teams popular in India are for these games, so why choose Overwatch?” says Krishna.
 “The title has a significant uptake in global markets.
 This is one title that we strongly believe has an amazing gameplay experience that most gamers in India are deprived of experiencing.”

 “It also meets a great platform where gamers can get the best gameplay experience,” he adds.
 “That’s the reason we chose Overwatch.
-What we also chose was to enable the premium cafes for Nvidia with Overwatch, so they also encourage people who are coming to the cafes with this new game.”
+We also chose to enable the premium cafes for Nvidia with Overwatch, so they also encourage people to come to the cafes with this new game.”

-For the GeForce Cup, Nvidia resorted to third-party suppliers for Overwatch PC codes, Krishna says.
-With Blizzard not bringing in the game officially or offering any support, it makes us wonder if the company is too early to the e-sports bubble – while lucrative internationally, it has yet to hit similar heights in the country.
+Krishna says that for the GeForce Cup, Nvidia resorted to third-party suppliers for Overwatch PC codes.
+With Blizzard not officially introducing the game or offering any support, it makes us wonder if the company is too early in the e-sports bubble—while lucrative internationally, it has yet to hit similar heights in the country.

-Unlike other recent e-sports events that have taken place online, cyber cafes will play a crucial role in the GeForce Cup.
+Unlike other recent e-sports events that have occurred online, cyber cafes will play a crucial role in the GeForce Cup.
 But are they still relevant?
 According to Nvidia, very much so, likening their effect on adopting video gaming in the nation similar to China or South Korea.

-“It’s actually not cyber cafes; it’s gaming cafes,” he says.
+“It’s not cyber cafes; it’s gaming cafes,” he says.
 “They are very relevant in India.
-If gaming has to grow in India, gaming cafes play a significant role in this particular growth.
-What we believe is India and China when we compare, these are the two countries that are very similar in terms of society.”
+If gaming has to grow in India, gaming cafes will play a significant role in this growth.
+What we believe is that India and China are two countries that are very similar in terms of society.”

 “We believe there are 12 to 15 million PC and console gamers in India, and we only have 300 to 350 decent gaming centers in India for this crowd,” says Krishna.
-“There is a significant opportunity for gaming vendors in India, and that’s the reason why Nvidia is putting a lot of effort in terms of helping these cafe owners to understand best business practices and to allow more gamers to get encouraged to get into gaming cafes.”
-Nvidia’s cafe program – which guides and rates cafes according to their gaming readiness – helps in this.
+“There is a significant opportunity for gaming vendors in India, and that’s why Nvidia is putting a lot of effort into helping these cafe owners understand best business practices and encouraging more gamers to get into gaming cafes.”
+Nvidia’s cafe program – which guides and rates cafes according to their gaming readiness – helps.

 “We’re looking at close to 150 cafes in the last five months, and out of 150 cafes, we’re close to 29 certified cafes,” he says.
 “All these 29 cafes have made significant changes or investments to their cafes to meet the certification standards.
 If you go to a platinum-rated cafe, you will find a minimum of GTX 960 and above, and that’s a platform where gamers can get a good gaming experience.”

 “While we certify cafes, we also help them with initiatives like the GeForce Cup that takes place in platinum-rated cafes to start with, and with season one, we’re doing with eight of these,” he explains.
 “There will be a significant footfall in these cafes.
-There will be a new set of gamers to play new genres creating incremental revenue sources for these cafes.”
+A new set of gamers will play new genres, creating incremental revenue sources for these cafes.”

-“Our audience is an active mix of everything [lapsed, active, and soon to be gamers].
-Of 25 million who have an active interest in video games, around 10 to 15 million of them have platforms physically present with them,” he adds.
-“When we look at the number of people showing active interest in video games and related interests, we close to 25 to 30 million people who are active on Facebook.
+“Our audience is an active mix of everything [lapsed, active, and soon-to-be gamers].
+Of 25 million actively interested in video games, around 10 to 15 million have platforms physically present with them,” he adds.
+“When we look at the number of people showing active interest in video games and related interests, we close to 25 to 30 million active people on Facebook.
 That’s a big number.
-We’re only talking about connecting two to three million people, but the opportunity is a lot more than what we’re reaching right now.”
+We’re only talking about connecting two to three million people, but the opportunity is much more than we’re reaching now.”

 “While the balance nine-plus million people do have a PC but no good platforms.
 They consume a lot of data.
-If we announce any game titles or talk about any games that release in the market, they go active on social and consume the content,” Krishna explains.
-“They check out what’s happening around the world; they follow and post.
+If we announce any game titles or talk about any games released in the market, they go active on social media and consume the content,” Krishna explains.
+“They check out what’s happening worldwide; they follow and post.
 The balance shows an active interest, and that’s untapped potential that will eventually get into the fold.”
 One method used to tap into this segment, Krishna tells us, is its live stream of marquee events such as the GeForce 1070 and 1080 launch in Bengaluru.

 “On that day, we reached close to two million gamers.
 Close to 200,000 video views on that day alone,” he says.
 “If you look at the demographics of gamers, 50 percent are in the demographic of 18 to 24 and are predominantly male, and these guys are one of the most socially active audiences in the world today.”